MandySpaan/Empanadas/README.md

 You can find the full assignment (in Spanish) in the file [assignment.md](assignment.md).

-The following repository was cloned to be used a starting point: [the Empanada Challenge](https://github.com/GeeksHubsAcademy/javascript-empanadas-challenge).
+The following repository was cloned to be used a starting point: [the Empanada Challenge](https://github.com/GeeksHubsAcademy/javascript-empanadas-challenge).<br>
 This repository includes the following initial files:

 - A main.js file with an empty function that takes 3 parameters (a, b, c)
   - These parameters represent the quantity of empanadas <br>
     (a) respresents priced at €12, (b) at €14 and (c) at €16
 - A main.test.js file that holds the tests that need to be completed

+## My thought process 💭

+The overall idea of how to get to the desired result:

+- Step 1: Translate the given input properties <i>(a, b, c)</i> into an array of items, where each item represents an empanada named as it's own price: <i>arrayEmpanadas</i>.
+- Step 2: Take <i>arrayEmpanadas</i> with the original prices and calculate the possible combinations to get to a new outcome of price per empanada.
+The new price per empanada has to turn the highest prices as low as possible.
+Then place these new prices into a new array: <i>combinedPrices</i>.
+- Step 3: Take the array <i>combinedPrices</i> and organize the order of its content (new price per empanada) from highest to lowest.
+- Step 4: From this now organized array <i>combinedPrices</i>, select chronologically every first of groups of three, and put this into a new array: <i>toBePaid</i>.
+This array now includes all the empanadas that have to be paid.
+- Step 5: Add all the items from the <i>toBePaid</i> together to come to the final price.